Bishop Burton

+Name and residents

 According to the 2011 UK census, Bishop Burton parish had a population of 696, an increase on the 2001 UK census figure of 628.

 There has been human activity in Bishop Burton for at least 10,000 years, with traces left from the Mesolithic, Neolithic, Bronze Age, Iron Age and Romano-British eras.

 The village (whose name may derive from Burtone, meaning fortified farmstead) is mentioned in the Domesday Book as belonging to the Archbishop of York and the site of Archbishop's Manor House continued to be the site of Manor Houses up to the demolition of High Hall in 1952.

+Features

-The parish church of All Saints is a Grade II* listed building and its earliest parts date from the late 12th century.
+The parish church, All Saints' Church, Bishop Burton, is a Grade II* listed building and its earliest parts date from the late 12th century.
 The only other surviving religious building is the Wesleyan Methodist Chapel, dating from 1840, which is now a house.